-Founded in 1985 as the National Jewish Coalition, the Republican Jewish Coalition (RJC) is a Republican lobbying group that aims, according to its website, to "foster and enhance ties between the American Jewish community and Republican decision makers."
-The group is a central component of the Republican Party's outreach to Jewish voters and increasingly a source of organizational muscle for Republican campaigns.
+Founded in 1985 as the National Jewish Coalition, the Republican Jewish Coalition (RJC) is a Republican lobbying group that claims to serve as a "unique bridge between the Jewish community and Republican decision-makers."
+The organization is a central component of the Republican Party's outreach to Jewish voters and increasingly a source of organizational muscle for Republican campaigns.

 These memes are at the heart of neoconservative ideology, and have been consistently repeated by its core representatives for decades.
 As Elliott Abrams, the Iran-Contra veteran who served in the George W. Bush National Security Council, once argued: "Since America's emergence as a world power roughly a century ago, we have made many errors.
 But we have been the greatest force for good among the nations of the earth.
 A diminution of American power or influence bodes ill for our country, our friends, and our principles."
 Midge Decter, Abrams' mother-in-law and the spouse of neoconservative trailblazer Norman Podhoretz, clearly identifies the source of this belief in American exceptionalism: "In a world full of ambiguities and puzzlements, one thing is absolutely easy both to define and locate: that is the Jewish interest.
 The continued security—and in those happy places where the term applies, well-being—of the Jews, worldwide, rests with a strong, vital, prosperous, self-confident United States."